v-rajagt/IntuneDocs/intune/apps/app-protection-policies-monitor.md

 > [!NOTE]
 > For more information, see [How to create and assign app protection policies](app-protection-policies.md).

 The retention period for app protection data is 90 days.
-Any app instances that have checked in to the MAM service within the past 90 days is included in the App Protection Status report.
+Any app instances that have checked in to the MAM service within the past 90 days is included in the app protection status report.
 An *app instance* is a unique user + app + device.

 ## Summary view